 In both scenarios, searchers won’t need to visit the homepage to find a quick link that leads them to a page where they can get a free quote.

-If they want a free quote, they’ll get it on demand, which means an increase in the number of leads the company generates and a significant boost in conversation rates.
+If they want a free quote, they’ll get it on demand, which means an increase in the number of leads the company generates and a significant boost in conversion rates.

 Quick Links Best Practices